marybarker/ThinSincereQuivers/m2_version/list_of_functions.md

 * `toricQuiver' : construct a Toric Quiver for a range of inputs (connectivity matrix, list of edges, etc.)

-* `toricQuivers (d)' : returns a list of all d-dimensinoal quivers

-* `wallType (Q, Qplus)' : returns the type of wall(wall index set and type (tplus, tminus)) for the wall specified by the partition of Q0 into Qplus and Q0 \ Qplus
+* `wallType (Qplus, Q)' : returns the type of wall(wall index set and type (tplus, tminus)) for the wall specified by the partition of Q0 into Qplus and Q0 \ Qplus